elleech/java_pitt/INFSCI2140/HW_INFSCI2140_3_src/README.md

 - Have tried on different mu.
 Average about 1.5 mins

-## Results
+## Result

-(The following results are for mu = 2000.
+(The following result is when mu = 2000.
 The analysis of mu can be seen in yec24_2140a3.html)

 901 <title> hong kong econom singapor <desc> descript find articl discuss comparison econom develop hong kong singapor 1980 1990 <narr> narr relev document specif comparison area